 What if I can't afford the prescription I'm given?

-- Contact the PA-NH Patient Care Coordinator and we will try to help you.
-We use a program called RxAssist Plus that can assist with finding medication discount programs.
+- Contact the Project Access Patient Navigator and we will try to help you.
+We use a program that can assist with finding medication discount programs.

 Can I go to the Emergency Room?